Startup Incorporation Startup Lawyer

 Think of the document packet in three buckets: governance, equity, and IP.
 Governance is the proof the company can act.
 Equity is the proof you issued ownership correctly.
 IP is the proof the company owns what it is selling.

 Governance: The filed charter and bylaws are the baseline rules.
-The initial consents and minutes are the receipts showing you followed those rules.
-If you later sign a big customer contract or open a bank account, someone may ask for these documents as proof the company exists and the signatory has authority.
+The initial consents and minutes are the receipts showing that you followed those rules.
+If you later sign a major customer contract or open a bank account, someone may ask for these documents as proof that the company exists and the signatory has authority.

 Equity: Founder stock paperwork should be signed, dated, and consistent with the cap table.
 Keep a stock ledger and make sure issuances were approved by the board.
 If you are using an option plan, keep grant approvals and signed option agreements together so you can answer diligence questions quickly.